HardenChris/reading-notes/code_301/read_11.md

   * Database, Collections, Documents

 * Which is more flexible - SQL or MongoDB? and why.
-  * SQL has schema which makes it easy to use but oSQL has less rules.
+  * SQL has a schema that makes it easy to use but SQL has fewer rules.

 * What is the disadvantage of a NoSQL database?
-  * No relations, can have different levels of data compared to other data around it.
+  * No relations can have different levels of data compared to other data around it.

 ## Things I want to know more about